Talk to sales Contact Login English

 • How do you handle criticism about your dishes or menu?

-Example answer: “Feedback is a tool for growth.
+Example answer: “Restaurant feedback is a tool for growth.
 I listen, assess its validity, and make adjustments if necessary to ensure our customers have the best dining experience.”

 • How do you approach menu planning and design?